 Combining the non-viral genetic engineering technologies we licensed from MD Anderson together with Intrexon's industrialized approach to gene engineering and cell control, we believe we can rapidly and efficiently reprogram T cells to express a particular CAR or TCR construct that will enable the T cell to recognize and target cancer cells.
-CAR-T cells target cell surface tumor antigens, such as CD-19, that exist on cancer cells and that are independent of human leukocyte antigens, or HLAs, and which we refer to as "public" antigens.
-TCR+ cells target tumor antigens that are dependent on HLAs and which we refer to as "private" antigens.
-Natural killer cells target tumors with loss of HLAs, or tumors with no antigens.
-Most CAR-T cell and TCR products currently being developed by competitors are autologous, or derived from the patient's own blood, and gene engineered with viral technology.
-As a result, the patient's blood must be harvested, shipped to a manufacturing facility where it is modified using a retrovirus to express the CAR or TCR, and then shipped back to be infused into the patient.
+CAR-T cells target cell surface tumor antigens, such as CD19, that exist on cancer cells and that are independent of human leukocyte antigens, or HLAs, and which we refer to as "public" antigens.
+TCR-expressing T cells target tumor antigens that are dependent on HLAs and which we refer to as "private" antigens.
+NK cells target tumors with loss or differences of HLAs, or tumors with no defined antigens.
+Most CAR-T cell and TCR products currently being developed by competitors are autologous, or derived from the patient's own mononuclear white blood cells, and gene engineered with viral technology.
+As a result, the patient's blood must be harvested, shipped to a manufacturing facility where the isolated mononuclear white blood cells are modified using a retrovirus to express the CAR or TCR, and then shipped back to the hospital and infused into the patient.
 The process can take several weeks to a month and is very labor intensive and costly.
-Currently, this complex technique can only be done in very sophisticated laboratories.
-We believe we will be able to manufacture our CAR-T cells and TCRs using non-viral methods, which we expect will enable a simpler process requiring only days or hours and result in a lower cost of manufacturing.
-Our non-viral methods could also potentially enable autologous point of care treatment, where a patient's own T cells would be modified at or near the point of care, for example, utilizing a local blood bank, to express the CAR-T or TCR construct and then infused back into the patient, potentially during the same visit.
-In addition, we intend to use our non-viral methods to develop allogeneic treatments that can be used off-the-shelf.
-An allogeneic off-the-shelf treatment would enable a patient to be treated with a CAR-T construct that is created from a separate healthy donor, personalized for that patient, and then distributed to the point of care.
+Currently, this complex technique can only be done in sophisticated laboratories.
+We believe we will be able to manufacture our CAR-T cells and TCRs using viral and non-viral methods.
+The latter may result in a reduced cost of manufacturing.
+We intend to use our gene transfer methods to develop allogeneic treatments that can be used as an off-the-shelf treatment.
+An allogeneic offthe-shelf (also referred to as universal donor) treatment would enable a patient to be treated with a CAR-T construct that is created from a separate healthy donor, genetically modified for a tumor type, and then distributed to multiple points of care.
 Our non-viral methods, which we believe are nimble, fast and less costly than other approaches, together with our industrialized, scalable engineering approach are expected to enable highly efficient and less costly manufacturing approaches to gene engineered cell-based therapy.
-In addition, our proprietary RheoSwitch Therapeutic System[®] may give us the ability to control in vivo gene expression (on-off-on-off etc.) in CAR-T or TCR cells, which we believe could result in significantly lower toxicity compared to other products currently in development.
+In addition, our proprietary RheoSwitch Therapeutic System® and/or kill switches may give us the ability to control in vivo gene expression (on-off-on-off etc.) in CAR-T or TCR cells, which we believe could result in significantly lower toxicity compared to other products currently in development.